AndreasZachariae/anomaly_detection/README.md

 Trained on unseen dataset 'validate'

 - Hard voting (Simple majority vote)
-- Soft voting (max sum of prediction probabilities)
+- Soft voting (argmax of the sum of prediction probabilities)
 - Weighted voting (weighted prediction with their model accuracy)
 - Meta Learner (SVM trained on predictions of the first models)